-Studying abroad is something I never aspired to do while planning for college.
+Studying abroad isn’t something I ever aspired to do while planning for college.
 My school, Mitchell College, did not have a study abroad program, so I never really gave it any thought.
-That being said, I am a person that loves to travel and loves going on adventures.
-Flying on an airplane, riding on a train, road trips and going on boats excite me the most.
-I remember road trips to Florida with my family and how excited I was to be able to just have time to myself and look out the window, while listening to music.
+That being said, I am a person who loves to travel and loves going on adventures.
+Flying on an airplane, riding on a train, road trips, and going on boats excite me the most.
+I remember road trips to Florida with my family and how excited I was to be able to just have time to myself and look out the window while listening to music.
 I don’t travel often, but when I do, I’m probably the happiest person at that very moment.
 I simply love to travel.

 Another reason I decided on Les Roches is that in addition to taking several courses related to hotel management and operations, I will also be interning at a resort called LeCrans Hotel and Spa.
 It’s a beautiful 5-star property where I hope to put my book learning into practice and learn more about the Swiss way of hospitality.

 Being able to study abroad will open many doors for me.
 As they say, it’s truly a once in a lifetime experience – it’s life-changing!
 I expect it will be as I meet people from all over the world, learn to appreciate different cultures, try new foods, and do what I love most, travel and have fun!

 Life’s natural beauty